cjohansen/courier/README.md

    `:lookup-params`, the token request can be skipped completely when the playlist is cached.
 6. When retrying a request, we can tell Courier to refresh some parameters.
-In this case, if the response was a 403, we will retry the request with a fresh token.
+In this case, if the response was a 401, we will retry the request with a fresh token.
 7. Cache playlists for a fixed 10 seconds.
 8. Courier provides a caching protocol and comes with an implementation for atoms with map-like data structures, like the ones provided by `clojure.core.cache`.
-9. Make the request(s) and return the result of the playlist request.
+9. Reifies the `courier.cache/Cache` protocol for an atom with a map-like data structure.
-10. Reifies the `courier.cache/Cache` protocol for an atom with a map-like data structure.
+10. Make the request(s) and return the result of the playlist request.
 11. Provide inline values for deferred parameters `:client-id` and `:client-secret`.
 12. `:token` is provided as another request.
 If the playlist request is not cached, Courier will first request a token (including retries, checking for a cached token, etc), then request playlists.
-If the playlist request fails with a 403, Courier will fetch a new token and retry the playlist request.
+If the playlist request fails with a 401, Courier will fetch a new token and retry the playlist request.
 13. When passing the result of the token request to the playlist request, pass `:access_token` from the response's `:body`.
 In other words, in the playlist request's `:req-fn`, `:token` will be the OAuth token string.